tsingbx/tsingbx-llcppg/doc/en/dev/llcppg.md

 Since Go's `//go:linkname` directive doesn't support methods, llgo uses `// llgo:link` to mark the connection between methods and C symbols.And generated methods return zero values of their return types as placeholders.

+And LLGo should not treat C functions with variable parameters as methods.
+Variadic functions (those using ... in their parameter list) will be generated as regular Go functions rather than methods, even if they otherwise meet the criteria for method conversion.

 * value receiver

 ```c